Luke-Soko/digester_efficiency/index.md

 Across the US, there are ~2,000,000 farms but only ~330 operating manure-based anaerobic digesters.
 Why?
 They're historically unprofitable.

 Nonetheless, recently, thanks to Low Carbon Fuel Standard (LCFS) and Renewable Idenfitication Number (RIN) carbon credits, anaerobic digestion can be profitable in specific scenarios.
 My research models anaerobic digestion profitability.
-My goal is to publish profitable scenarios for anaerobic digester use to stimulate anaerobic digester implementation and reduce greenhouse gas emissions.
+My goal is to publish profitable scenarios for anaerobic digester use to stimulate anaerobic digester implementation to reduce overall greenhouse gas emissions.

 ## Research Questions
 There are many different types of anaerobic digesters.
 One important step for my research is to identify which type of digester is best for which scenario.
 Over 95% of operating anaerobic digesters are either plug flow, complete mix, or covered lagoon digester types.
 Therefore, these three digester types are analyzed.